 The Monetary Authority of Singapore (MAS) and the Accounting and Corporate Regulatory Authority (ACRA) have launched the Variable Capital Companies (VCC) framework in Singapore.
 The Variable Capital Company Act is a new corporate structure that can be used for a wide range of investment funds and provides fund managers greater operational flexibility and cost savings.
 The aim is to encourage more funds to be domiciled in Singapore and enhance Singapore’s value as an international fund management centre.

-Argus specializes in regulatory compliance and provides objective insights, subject expertise and a simple approach to all your compliance-related needs.
+Argus specializes in regulatory compliance, Variable Capital Company Singapore and provides objective insights, subject expertise and a simple approach to all your compliance-related needs.
 Our diversified client base spans start-ups to mature businesses.
 We partner with our clients to serve all their compliance needs from the initial phase to ongoing support, training, audit, risk management and governance.